 Target: triceps brachii, pectoralis major, anterior deltoids, latissimus dorsi, forearms

 I always take advantage of the resistance band when working with clients who need help with dips or pull-ups.
-It assists you through the upward motion.
+Using a band assists you through the upward motion, which is often the part you'll struggle with most.

 4. Dip Bar Dips